 USG organizations shall establish and document an internal cybersecurity incident management capability, providing for prevention, monitoring, detection, containment, response, recovery, reporting and escalation, appropriate to the level of risk and threats to the USG organization.
 Concerning organizational incident response plans, USG Cybersecurity modeled NIST SP800-53 (Rev4) IR-8, which consists of thirteen requirements.
 This aligns with the federal requirement to implement National Institute of Standards and Technology (NIST) and Gramm-Leach-Bliley Act (GLBA) in support of the Federal Student Aid compliance efforts.
 In accordance with Board of Regents Policy Section 10.4, USG organizations must submit a copy of their cybersecurity incident response plans to USG Cybersecurity.
 USG Cybersecurity shall evaluate USG organizational submissions against the NIST model and provide guidance concerning any findings affecting the maturity of the submitted plans.
 USG organizations shall:

-- a.
-Develop a Cybersecurity Incident Response Plan (IRP) that: - 1.
-Provides the organization with a roadmap for implementing its cybersecurity incident response capability; - 2.
-Describes the structure and organization of the cybersecurity incident response capability; - 3.
-Provides a high-level approach for how the cybersecurity incident response capability fits into the overall organization; - 4.
-Meets the unique requirements of the organization, which relate to mission, size, structure and functions (e.g., Cybersecurity Playbooks Data Privacy, DDOS, PII Breach, Ransomware and other relevant topics); - 5.
-Defines reportable cybersecurity incidents, which includes how... - i.
-Notification alerts are investigated; - ii.
-Impacts are understood; - iii.
-Incidents are categorized; - iv.
-Incidents are contained; and, - v.
-Incidents are mitigated. - 6.
-Provides metrics (incident alert thresholds) for measuring the cybersecurity incident response capability within the organization; - 7.
-Defines the resources and management support needed to effectively maintain and mature a cybersecurity incident response capability; and - 8.
-Reviews and approves plan by organization-defined personnel or roles. - b.
-Distribute copies of the cybersecurity IRP to organization-defined cybersecurity incident response personnel (identified by name and/or by role) and organizational elements; - c.
-Review cybersecurity IRP following organization-defined frequency; - d.
-Update the cybersecurity IRP to address system/organizational changes or problems encountered during plan implementation, execution or testing; - e.
-Communicate cybersecurity IRP changes to organization-defined cybersecurity incident response personnel (identified by name and/or by role) and organizational elements; - f.
-Protect the cybersecurity IRP from unauthorized disclosure and modification; and, - g.
-Response plans are tested following organization-defined frequency.
+- 1) Develop a Cybersecurity Incident Response Plan (IRP) that: - a) Provides the organization with a roadmap for implementing its cybersecurity incident response capability. - b) Describes the structure and organization of the cybersecurity incident response capability. - c) Provides a high-level approach for how the cybersecurity incident response capability fits into the overall organization. - d) Meets the unique requirements of the organization, which relate to mission, size, structure and functions (e.g., Cybersecurity Playbooks Data Privacy, DDOS, PII Breach, Ransomware and other relevant topics). - e) Defines reportable cybersecurity incidents, which includes how... - i) Notification alerts are investigated. - ii) Impacts are understood. - iii) Incidents are categorized. - iv) Incidents are contained. - v) Incidents are mitigated. - f) Provides metrics (incident alert thresholds) for measuring the cybersecurity incident response capability within the organization. - g) Defines the resources and management support needed to effectively maintain and mature a cybersecurity incident response capability; and - h) Reviews and approves plan by organization-defined personnel or roles. - 2) Distribute copies of the cybersecurity IRP to organization-defined cybersecurity incident response personnel (identified by name and/or by role) and organizational elements. - 3) Review cybersecurity IRP following organization-defined frequency. - 4) Update the cybersecurity IRP to address system/organizational changes or problems encountered during plan implementation, execution, or testing. - 5) Communicate cybersecurity IRP changes to organization-defined cybersecurity incident response personnel (identified by name and/or by role) and organizational elements. - 6) Protect the cybersecurity IRP from unauthorized disclosure and modification. - 7) Response plans are tested following organization-defined frequency.